scaleapi/llm-engine/docs/guides/self_hosting.md

 {"endpoint_creation_task_id":"8d323344-b1b5-497d-a851-6d6284d2f8e4"}
 ```

 Wait a few minutes for the endpoint to be ready.
-Once it's ready, you can list pods and see `2/2` in the `READY` column:
+You can tell that it's ready by listing pods and checking that all containers in the llm endpoint pod are ready:
 ```
 $ kubectl get pods -n <endpoint_namespace specified in values_sample.yaml>
 NAME                                                              READY   STATUS    RESTARTS        AGE